 As well as incoming threats, every device that accesses the internet through Wi-Fi or a wired connection will be protected from dangerous outgoing behaviour.
 It will prevent sensitive information such as credit card details being sent over an unencrypted connection and there's also web filtering.
 So if anyone tries to visit a website on the blacklist, they'll see a warning explaining that the Box has stopped their attempt, and the event will be listed in the app's activity log.

-Recently Bitdefender added an anti-bullying which watches out for aggressive language, requests for photos, verbal attacks and more in your kids' conversations in Facebook Messenger, Whatsapp and Instagram.
+After it originally launched Bitdefender added an anti-bullying which watches out for aggressive language, requests for photos, verbal attacks and more in your kids' conversations in Facebook Messenger, Whatsapp and Instagram.
 You'll get an alert if anything is detected, but you don't see the messages themselves.